 You can read case studies of some of our valued supporters below.

-The Asda Foundation has awarded Royal Voluntary Service over £1.2m to support projects which enable volunteers to provide practical support and companionship to older people at home and in the community.
+The Asda Foundation has awarded Royal Voluntary Service over £1.2m to support high impact projects which enable volunteers to provide practical support and companionship to older and vulnerable people at home and in the community.

-Since 2008, the Lady Margaret Skiffington Trust has supported Royal Voluntary Service to provide an accessible transport service for visually impaired people in East Fife.
+The Lady Margaret Skiffington Trust funds Royal Voluntary Service to provide an accessible transport service for visually impaired people in East Fife.
 The service makes a huge difference to people who would otherwise struggle to get out and about.